Creamy Butternut Squash Pasta

 • Preheat the oven to 425°F and line a baking sheet with parchment paper.

-• Drizzle the squash with olive oil, sprinkle with salt and pepper, and place cut-side down on the baking sheet.
-Wrap the shallot and garlic cloves in foil with a drizzle of olive oil and a pinch of salt and place on the baking sheet.
-Roast for 30 minutes or until the squash is soft.
+• Drizzle the squash with olive oil, sprinkle with salt and pepper, and place cut side down on the baking sheet.
+Wrap the shallots and garlic cloves in foil with a drizzle of olive oil and a pinch of salt and place on the baking sheet.
+Roast for 30 minutes, or until the squash is soft.

-• Scoop 1 cup of the squash flesh and transfer to a blender with the shallot, peeled garlic, water, cashews, 2 tablespoons olive oil, nutritional yeast, vinegar, sage, thyme, ¾ teaspoon salt, and several grinds of black pepper.
+• Measure 1 cup of the roasted squash flesh and transfer to a blender with the shallot, peeled garlic, water, cashews, olive oil, nutritional yeast, vinegar, sage, thyme, ¾ teaspoon salt, and several grinds of pepper.
 Blend until creamy.

 • Cook the pasta according to package directions in a pot of salted boiling water.
 Reserve 1 cup of the hot pasta water.